 There are lots of other random posts scattered around the blog, so you might want to read our Tour of Disney Tourist Blog post for an archive of some of the best & most popular posts on the blog.
 We update posts as frequently as possible, so if there’s a hot topic, you can be sure it has been updated within the last 90 days.
 Most popular posts are updated even more frequently than that.

 If you want to add on something in addition to the “normal” experiences, we recommend contacting an Authorized Disney Vacation Planner (as mentioned above in the “Booking a Package” section) and seeing what they recommend.
 Or, you can post a question in the comments here and we’ll recommend something!

 If you enjoyed this Walt Disney World Trip Planning Guide, please help us out by sharing it with your friends via social media.
 We put a lot of ongoing work into this, and hope it’s as helpful as possible to as many trip planners as possible.
 Thank you so much for your support–we really appreciate it!

-Are you visiting Walt Disney World in 2018 or 2019?
+Are you visiting Walt Disney World in 2019 or 2020?
 If you are a Walt Disney World veteran, what tips would you add to this?
 If you’re a first-timer, is there anything else you’d like to know?
-Are you excited to experience Pandora – World of Avatar or Toy Story Land…or will you wait for Star Wars: Galaxy’s Edge to open in Late 2019 before visiting?
+Are you excited to experience Pandora – World of Avatar or Toy Story Land…or will you wait for Star Wars: Galaxy’s Edge to open in Fall 2019 before visiting?
 We love hearing from readers, whether it be questions from newbies or tips from seasoned Disney pros with tips of their own to add!